-- (a) Since September 30, 2020, we are training our accounting staff; - (b) We are continuing to develop the accounting processes necessary to achieve effective controls, including more segregation of duties as our personnel allows; - (c) We have designed and are implementing more robust financial reporting, accounting and management controls over our accounting and financial reporting functions at our two facilities.
+(b) We began developing the accounting processes necessary to achieve effective controls, including more segregation of duties as our personnel allows;

+(c) We have designed and are implementing more robust financial reporting, accounting and management controls over our accounting and financial reporting functions at our two facilities.

-Except as described above, there has been no change in the Company's internal control over financial reporting during the quarter ended September 30, 2020 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+Except as described above, there has been no change in the Company's internal control over financial reporting during the quarter ended June 30, 2020 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.